Oklahoma Court Records

 Are Traffic/Driving Records Public In Oklahoma?

-Under Section 2–110 of the Oklahoma traffic laws, Interested persons can obtain traffic and driving records that are generated and kept by the DPS.
-Upon the payment of necessary fees, the DPS may release requested traffic records to requestors.
+Under Section 2–110 of the Oklahoma traffic laws, interested persons can obtain traffic and driving records that are generated and kept by the DPS.
+Upon payment of the necessary fees, the DPS may release the requested traffic records to the requestors.
 Copies of driving records are also accessible to motorists upon request.
 However, the DPS may not release personal information contained in driving records to the public.
 Such information is deemed confidential, and only authorized persons may access it.
 Personal information includes a photograph of individuals, social security number, signature, residential address, and any medical information.

 Third-party sites are independent from government sources, and are not sponsored by these government agencies.
 Because of this, record availability on third-party sites may vary.